 Simplifying Domain Configuration

-Sometimes UX writing has to bridge the gap between deeply technical processes and the people asked to use them.
+Sometimes UX writing has to bridge the gap between deeply complex processes and the people asked to use them.
 Domain configuration was one of those cases.

 Context

-As one of the UX writers at a fast-moving low-code software company, I was asked to design the experience for customers setting custom domains to the apps they built.
+As one of the UX writers at a fast-moving low-code software company, I was asked to design the experience for customers setting custom domains to the web apps they built.
 On the surface, this sounded straightforward.
-It seemed like a simple process of walking users through adding and verifying a domain.
 In practice, it turned out to be far more complex.

 From Uncertainty to Clarity

 Without a plan to fall back on, I took the lead.
-I had no background in DNS records, CNAMEs, or SSL validation, so I started with research.
-I read up on the basics, then sat down with a Cloud Architect stakeholder and a few backend developers to understand the technical requirements.
+I read up on the basics, then sat down with a Cloud Architect and a few backend developers to understand the system requirements.
 Their explanations gave me the grounding I needed to write with confidence.

 With that foundation in place, I partnered with another Designer who happened to be available.
-Together we began shaping the experience into a step-by-step flow that would feel effortless for users, even if the underlying process was highly technical.
+Together we shaped the experience into a step-by-step flow that would feel effortless for users, even if the underlying process was highly complex.

 The Approach